Environment and sustainability

 It is the company’s aim to:

-• increasingly minimise our environmental impact and reduce carbon emissions.
+• increasingly minimise its environmental impact and reduce carbon emissions.

 • minimise energy consumption and maximise efficiency.